Skip to Content

 Making a Swiss roll from scratch might seem intimidating.
 And while it’s not the easiest dessert ever, it’s not the hardest either!
 If you measure everything correctly and have a little patience, you’ll find that nothing can go wrong.
 Not to mention that you’re going to have one of the lightest, most subtle, and delicious desserts that everyone is going to love.

-For mine, I liked to use a neutral cake base which is going to result in the most wonderful, warm yellow color.
+For this vanilla swiss roll I used a neutral cake base which is going to result in the most wonderful, warm yellow color.
 For the filling, I chose vanilla and jam.
 You can choose any jam you like, as long as you like the flavor.
 Among the jam types that go really well with vanilla are strawberry, raspberry, and forest fruit.
 The color is going to be really pretty as well.

 You need to wait for the Swiss roll to cool down before you can slice it.
 Otherwise, you might get uneven, crumbly pieces.
 And you should aim for a really pretty, even appearance when it comes to this dessert.
 You want to go as delicate and fancy as it gets.
 Once you’ve sliced it, make sure you choose your favorite saucers.
 You can serve the Swiss roll with additional whipped cream on the side, and add fruit (berries are still the best and the prettiest in this combo, in my opinion).